 That all sounds well and good, but how do you do that?
-This course will teach you how to get started with Behaviour Driven Development and the tools and techniques that support it.
+This course will teach you how to get started with BDD and the tools and techniques that support it.

 This course covers, among other things:

 - An overview of the various steps in the BDD process

 - Applying Specification by Example and Example Mapping to create conversations around a product

 - Using tools that support BDD (such as Cucumber, SpecFlow or pytest-bdd) to create automated acceptance tests and living documentation from your specifications

 - Common misunderstandings and pitfalls when practicing BDD

 There’s no better way to learn than by doing, so you’ll be presented with a variety of hands-on exercises throughout this course.

 This course is aimed at software development practitioners that want to learn more about Behaviour Driven Development, and to make sure that they get the most out of doing so.

 I currently offer this course in person, on site only.
 The maximum group size is 12.